LLazarek/asciigraph/asciigraph/readme.txt

   POINT_CHAR          @               The char used to display points
   Y_AXIS_CHAR         {pipe}          The char used to display the y-axis
   X_AXIS_CHAR         -               The char used to display the x-axis
+  Y_AXIS_LABEL        y-axis          The y-axis label; Note that the label does not need quotes.
+  X_AXIS_LABEL        x-axis          The x-axis label; Note that the label does not need quotes.

 3 Data format
 ==============